To main content

 Since opening on April 14th, Adam Dahlberg and Albin Wessman have stayed very hands-on at Solen.
 Refining details, streamlining the workflow, and supporting their kitchen and front-of-house staff wherever needed.
 “It’s been a great journey”, explains Dahlberg.
 “To start sketching up something new from scratch, to see it evolve over time and finally to see the finished result.
 And of course seeing guests enjoying the menu we’ve so far only envisioned”.

 Amidst the hectic goings-on of a newly opened restaurant, the chefs have had some downtime, and a chance to reflect.
-“I had a chat with an older gentleman during opening night”, says Wessman.
+“I had a chat with an older gentleman during the opening night”, says Wessman.
 “It turns out he’s actually worked in this very building, for over 30 years, as a butcher.
 He got quite emotional and misty-eyed when he told me about how it used to look here back in the day.
 Still, he was thankful that we were letting the space live on.
 And I just love that.
 It was built over 100 years ago, and now we’re making sure it lasts at least 100 more”.